Home Compare KNEBV.HE vs NOC

 KONE Oyj vs Northrop Grumman: Which Stock Looks Stronger in 2026?

-Northrop Grumman holds the cleaner structural position, with the lead spread across growth and valuation.
+Northrop Grumman holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 KONE Oyj still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity